-- 1. The examination board may, at the students' request, grant students an exemption from an assessment, after hearing the examiner concerned, if the student: - either has completed a component in a university programme or higher vocational training which corresponds to the assessment in question in terms of content and level; - b. or demonstrates with work or professional experience that he/she has sufficient knowledge and skills with regard to the component in question. - 2.
-The request for exemption was requested at least six weeks prior to the start of the course unit.

-- 3. Students are granted maximum of 24 EC in exemptions for the research master programmes.
+- 1. The examination board may, at the students' request, grant students an exemption from an assessment, after hearing the examiner concerned, if the student: - a. either has completed a component in a university programme or higher vocational training which corresponds to the assessment in question in terms of content and level.
+This consideration may also include the size of the completed component. - b. or demonstrates through work or professional experience sufficient knowledge and skills with regard to the learning objectives of the assessment in question. - 2.
+The request for exemption must be requested at least six weeks prior to the start of the course unit. - 3.
+Students are granted a maximum of 24 EC in exemptions for the research master programmes.
 For students for whom the now abolished "Exemption with Retained Grade" regulation still applies, the total EC of exemptions may exceed 24 EC (guideline 20%).
 Exemptions granted may affect Cum Laude eligibility. - 4.
-Exemptions granted are subject to the same validity term as assessment results, and Article 5.7 applies accordingly. - 5.
-The examination board may, at the students' request and after hearing the examiner concerned, grant students an exemption from participating in a practical exercise with a view to admission to the relevant assessment, possibly with the imposition of replacement requirements.
+Exemptions granted are subject to the same validity term as assessment results, and Article 5.7 applies accordingly.

+5. The examination board may, at the students' request and after hearing the examiner concerned, grant students an exemption from participating in a practical exercise which is obligatory to be admitted to an assessment, possibly with the obligation of replacement requirements.